01Giving a Prepared Speech

 02Improvising a Presentation

-In most situations you'll have a sales presentation ready to go, but what if you meet a prospect unexpectedly and he wants to talk now?
+In most situations you'll have a sales presentation ready to go, but what if you meet a prospect unexpectedly and he wants to talk right now?
 Can you give a coherent version of your pitch without your prepared materials?
 At networking or industry events, can you talk about what you do in an appealing way?
 You'll need to improvise and make sure you can effectively get your message across on the spot.

 03Speaking Effectively to Strangers

-When you're cold calling, you have to build an instant connection between yourself and the stranger on the other end of the phone.
-Can you interest someone within a few seconds and make them ask for more?
+When you're cold calling or meeting new prospects, you have to build an instant connection between yourself and the stranger on the other end of the phone or in person.
+Can you interest someone within just a few seconds and make them ask for more?
 Can you start building rapport immediately so the prospect will trust you enough to make an appointment?
 Can you smoothly qualify a prospect over the phone?
 Can you close on getting an appointment?

 04Making Small Talk